 For the first time I had work accepted (3 pieces) into an Asian international Exhibition and their collection, the Changchun International Biennial.

-Sept 2021 – the NWCf put on our triennial fundraiser – this time restricted by Covid.
+The NWCf put on our triennial fundraiser – this time restricted by Covid.
 We created an online and in-person auction and small event……That Pottery Thing…our most successful fundraiser ever.
 Jasper Sloan Yip managed our online and Tatiana Povoroznyuk assisted with filming the auction.

 NWCF put on its first Zoom Talks – and were surprised at how many people we reached.
 Ronnie Watts talk about South African ceramics attracted people in Europe, Africa and N. America.